 The track was penned by One Direction writer Ed Drewett, Olly Murs producer Adam Argyle and Iain James – a songwriter who previously penned Running Scared, the song that won Eurovision for Azerbaijan in 2011.

 Where did the UK come in last year’s Eurovision?

 The United Kingdom participated in last year’s Eurovision Song Contest, after the BBC organised the national final Eurovision: You Decide 2019 in order to select the British entry for the contest which was held in Tel Aviv, Israel.

 Michael Rice was selected and performed Bigger Than Us – a song which was later used as the theme song for the Pride of Britain Awards 2019.

 As a member of the “Big 5”, the United Kingdom automatically qualified to compete in the final of the contest.
 However, they came in 26th place (last) with just 11 points from 41 international juries and the public.
 Overall, not a great year.

 Duncan Laurence won the show for The Netherlands with his song “Arcade”, which he received a whopping a 492 points for.

 When is Eurovision 2020?

-This year’s Eurovision Song Contest grand final will take place at the Ahoy Rotterdam Arena on Saturday 16th May, but it’s been cancelled.
+This year’s Eurovision Song Contest grand final was set to take place at the Ahoy Rotterdam Arena on Saturday 16th May, but it’s been cancelled.
 Instead, the Shine a Light show will air on the same day on BBC One.
 Eurovision Come Together also airs on Saturday 16th May at 6.25pm with classic Eurovision acts performing.